It has always been a bit intriguing and even confusing the nomenclature of these power voltages (Vdd and Vss) or (Vcc and Vee).

 Nowadays it is always used Vdd and Vss to refer to the positive and negative voltage respectively.
 Vdd is normally was used to be 5V but nowadays is 3.3V or even lower 1.8V or 1.2V.
 Vss is referred to be zero volts.

-But I was taught, in the high school and during my first years of electronics, that Vcc is the positive voltage (usually 5 volts) but when we get to some circuits we find pins Vdd, Vss and Vdd.
+But when I learnt electronics in the high school and during my first years of electronics, that Vcc is the positive voltage (usually 5 volts) and Vee was the ground terminal.
+Later when we get to some circuits we find pins Vss and Vdd.
 Maybe many have not been intrigued by this but if you are reading this probably yes.
 So let’s continue:

 What is the nomenclature?